TauferLab/NASMo-TiAM/README.md

 ./install.sh
 ```

-If you already have R>4.0 and Python>3.8 installed on your local machine, you will only need to install the dependencies by running the next commands.
+If you already have R>4.0 and Python>3.8 installed on your local machine with a different operating system (Linux, Windows, or Mac), you will only need to install the dependencies by running the next commands.
 ```
 # Install R libraries
 sudo Rscript R-dependencies.R